udem-dlteam/ribbit/README.md

 The AOT compiler's source code is in a single file: `src/rsc.scm` .
 This Scheme file can be executed as a program with the Gambit, Guile or Chicken interpreters.
 Alternatively the AOT compiler can be executed using the `src/rsc` shell script, which has the additional `-c` option to select a specific build of the Ribbit AOT compiler which is useful for bootstrapping Ribbit.

-Ribbit currently supports the target languages C, JavaScript, Python and Scheme which are selectable with the compiler's `-t` option with `c`, `js`, `py`, and `scm` respectively.
+Ribbit currently supports the target languages C, JavaScript, Python, Scheme, and POSIX shell which are selectable with the compiler's `-t` option with `c`, `js`, `py`, `scm` and `sh` respectively.
 The compacted RVM code can be obtained with the target `rvm` which is the default.

 The `-m` option causes a minification of the generated program.
 This requires a recent version of Gambit.